 Besides packing light, you should also be thinking about the things you’re packing (or aren’t packing) and what that impact will be once you get to your destination.
 Think about bringing reusable items that can reduce the amount of waste you produce while travelling.

-Water Bottles — I talk about our plastic pollution a lot, but I gotta admit, in the past, I have tended to go through a lot of plastic water bottles when I travelled.
+Water Bottles — I talk about our plastic pollution a lot.
+But, if we’re being honest, in the past I have had a tendacy to go through a lot of plastic water bottles when I travelled.
 Instead of bringing Big Blue (my trusty reusable water bottle), I would buy plastic bottles when I travelled.
 But bringing your own water bottle and refilling it while you’re travelling can make a huge difference.
 Worried about drinking from the tap?
 Check out Just The Flight’s handy dandy infographic to see what countries you can safely drink the tap water and which countries that actually might be dangerous.
-If you are headed to one of the countries deemed dangerous, you can buy large jugs of water at the closest grocery store and keep them in your car or hotel room or buy a filtration water bottle like the ones from LifeStraw that will filtrate water from the faucet, or from a river or stream.
+If you are headed to one of the countries deemed dangerous, you can buy large jugs of water at the closest grocery store and keep them in your car or hotel room to refill a reusable water bottle, or you can buy a filtration water bottle like the ones from LifeStraw that will filtrate water from the faucet, or from a river or stream.

 Reusable Shopping Bags — Similar story with my reusable shopping bags.
-Now my reusable shopping bag and I are pretty much attached at the hip when I’m at home — I have a few in my purse, a few in my workbag, and about a few hundred lying around my house for heavy duty shopping days.
+When I’m at home, my reusable shopping bag and I are pretty much attached at the hip — I have a few in my purse, a few in my workbag, and about a few hundred lying around my house for heavy duty shopping days.
 But, one place I often forget to take those puppies?
 On vacation.
 Well, no more, I tell you!
 Not only will bringing my own reusable bag prevent evil plastic from wreaking havoc and tricking sea turtles into eating them (damn you, plastic bags!), but I’m thinking they’ll also come in pretty darn handy — hello, filling my bag with goodies from local farmer’s markets and cool street fairs!
 I like Baggu’s reusable bags because they’re compact and they come in super cute prints and patterns (I mean, who doesn’t love an alpaca conversation print).

 Personal Products — I’ve mentioned sunscreen before, but think about everything we put on our bodies, from lotion, to deodorant, to makeup, to perfume, to hair product.
 Number 1 — try to just not wear as many products when you’re on vacation (you’ll be surprised how liberating it can be).
 Number 2 — if you insist, try to find products that aren’t packed with chemicals that you’re gonna unload in waterways when you go swimming (Credo Beauty and Sagekat are great resources to find said products).
 And same story here as above — the more beauty products that you can find that do double duty (i.e. W3LL People’s Nudist Multi-Use Cream that works for eyes, cheeks and lips), the better.